Yhwani/Yhwani/README.md

   - GPA: 4.26 / 4.5

 - **KB IT's Your Life** (May 2024 ~ Oct 2024)
-  - KB It Academy
+  - KB IT Academy
-  - Financial It Course
+  - Financial IT FullStack Course

 <br>